azconf-dev/home/general/GITBOOK.md

 - Document the processes and decisions for current & future organizers.
 - Record the ideas that worked, the ones that didn't work and how we improved over time.

 The docs are [backed by this repo](https://github.com/azconf-dev/home).
-Feel free to raise issues and send a Pull Request our way.
+Feel free to raise issues if anything is missing and send pull request our way if you see errors.